 You can choose between brightly coloured studios to deluxe suites with separate bedrooms, dining areas and lounges.
 The largest room is 117 square meters and has a private balcony.

 You can explore many activities on the resort’s property, including eating at the resort’s top-tier restaurants, relaxing by the large pool, or getting pampered at the spa.
 On top of this, you can enjoy other outdoor activities in the surrounding areas.

 You can go kayaking on the lake, hiking and biking in the surrounding hills, along with other nature programs.
 This is a resort that you won’t want to leave once you’re there!

 The Great Wolf Lodge in Niagara Falls is a perfect family-friendly place to escape for the weekend, and it’s only an hour and twenty minutes from Toronto.
 This lodge offers guests a mixture of fun on-site activities and dining options, but it’s also very close to restaurants, shopping areas and visitor attractions in Niagara Falls.

-Inside the resort, there are water rides, pools and games that are just some of the activities in the kid’s program, which makes the lodge perfect for families with children.
-Adults can enjoy other activities that include mini-golf, bowling, a fitness center and a spa.
+Inside the resort, there are water rides, pools and games that are just some of the kid’s program’s activities, making the lodge perfect for families with children.
+Adults can enjoy other activities, including mini-golf, bowling, a fitness center, and a spa.